we-make-software/tech/README.md

 Okay, for example, how long does it take for you to read a text?
 20 nanoseconds(ns) or more?

-humans notice delay above roughly 100 to 200 milliseconds that means 100.000.000 ns to 200.000.000 ns i found this info in human factor research and hci studies like the book The Humane Interface by Jef Raskin and papers about human perceptual thresholds
+Humans notice delays above roughly 100 to 200 milliseconds, which is 100,000,000 ns to 200,000,000 ns.
+I found this information in human factor research and HCI studies, such as *The Humane Interface* by Jef Raskin and papers about human perceptual thresholds.

-So basically if we can make a function that stays within 150.000.000 ns it basically means streaming, but other tasks can have a delay that is not streaming.
-This does not include the in and out of network.
-Depending on where we are doing it, we can offload a few tasks to another server.
-But we need to add something extra: disk storage reading.
-If we use an NVMe disk, reading 4096 bytes will take about 820 ns.
-Ohh, we are still inside what humans can perceive.
-As you see, the CPU today is faster than humans, but we cannot overload it.
-We need to make sure we have multiple brains and a gateway to provide the best view for the client.
-The client does not even know how many servers it is connected to.
-Behind the scenes, we can control everything by sending commands in the background.
-The client will not notice this.
-This is a view of a real developer in networking.
+So basically, if we can make a function that stays within 150,000,000 ns, it basically means streaming.
+Other tasks can have a delay that is not streaming.
+The CPU is fast enough to handle this, but we cannot overload it.
+We need multiple servers and gateways to provide the best view for the client.
+The client may not even know how many servers they are connected to, but we can control that in the background.

+Do you want me to do that next?

 Remember, we are not responsible for the connection between the client and their ISP.